Rittenhouse acquittal reaction highlights nation’s polarized politics: Republicans claim 2nd Amendment victory, progressives call it a miscarriage of justice

 The judge overseeing Rittenhouse’s case, Bruce Schroeder, barred discussion of that evidence at trial, ruling it would impede on Rittenhouse’s right to a fair trial.

-“It’s not whether I wanted guilt or not, it’s that so many people will never be afforded the opportunities given to someone who killed people, bragged about it, and became a national white supremacist hero,” said Illinois state Sen. Robert Peters, a progressive Democrat who represents a district anchored in Hyde Park.
-“This is a perfect example of how f-----d our criminal legal system is.”
+“It’s not whether I wanted guilt or not, it’s that so many people will never be afforded the opportunities given to someone who killed people, bragged about it, and became a national white supremacist hero,” said Illinois state Sen. Robert Peters, a progressive Democrat.
+“This is a perfect example of how f----d our criminal legal system is.”

 “Prison wouldn’t have made it better, but there’s absolutely no accountability required from this kid,” Rodriguez-Sanchez tweeted.
 “Another pass for white supremacist violence against our communities and allies.
 Sending love and solidarity to everyone fighting white supremacy.”